 Ada Developers Academy waives the full cost of tuition.

 Grace Hopper Scholarship for Women in Technology.
 The $500 scholarship is applied to all women participating in Bitmaker’s immersive program – no application necessary.

-Automatic scholarships for women and members of the Canadian Armed Forces.
+BrainStation offers merit-based scholarships and automatic scholarships for women and members of the Canadian Armed Forces.